Goldman Sachs Thinks UniCredit SpA's Stock is Going to Recover

-In a report released today, Jean-François Neuez from Goldman Sachs maintained a Buy rating on UniCredit SpA (UNCFF), with a price target of EUR14.40.
-The company’s shares closed last Tuesday at $7.18, close to its 52-week low of $7.07.
+Goldman Sachs analyst Jean-François Neuez maintained a Buy rating on UniCredit SpA (UNCFF) today and set a price target of EUR10.70.
+The company’s shares closed last Thursday at $7.95, close to its 52-week low of $7.07.

 See today’s analyst top recommended stocks >>